simon-verheyen/Portfolio/unity-projects/README.md

+# Unity projects

-Folder containing old unity projects, writen in C#
+Folder containing old unity projects, writen in C#.

-As well as scrape_news which contains python scripts that are made to periodically collect news infomation from google's NewsAPI.
+Most are small games that are playable, except for the solar system simulator. these have been build using the unity engine's physics engine as well as multiple other features.

+Only the cave generator being more script heavy, where unity is more used to visualise while the scripts, in C#, are doing the heavy lifting.

+C# scripts can be found in every project folder in the subfolder: assets/scripts